KarimElAtfy/azure-secure-webapp-private-db/README.md

 - Use Azure Private DNS for internal name resolution
 - Secure administrative access using Azure Bastion

+## Architecture Overview

+The architecture consists of two main layers:

+- **Web Layer**
+  - Azure Web App (Linux, PHP)
+  - Integrated with an Azure Virtual Network using VNet Integration
+  - Uses Private DNS to resolve internal resources

+- **Database Layer**
+  - MySQL hosted on a Linux virtual machine
+  - No public IP address assigned
+  - Accessible only from the Web App subnet through Network Security Groups

+Administrative access to the virtual machine is performed exclusively via Azure Bastion.

 ## Technologies Used

 - Azure App Service (Web App)